TheAfroOfDoom/opensim-marketplace/README.md

 The frontend and backend must both be run seperately.

 #### frontend
-In the command prompt or terminal, move to the backend directory and run the following command:
+In the command prompt or terminal, move to the frontend directory and run the following command:

 `npm start`